Why Every Family Needs a Document Checklist (And How to Get Started)

 Beyond the Checklist: Making Documents Searchable

 Having documents is one thing.
 Being able to find what you need instantly is another.
-This is where AI-powered document management comes in.
+This is where document search comes in.
 With a tool like Archevi, you can upload your documents once and then search across all of them using natural language.
 Ask "when does our home insurance expire?" or "what's the deductible on our health plan?" and get instant answers.

 Digital copies are legally accepted for most Canadian documents, but some originals should always be kept in physical form: birth certificates, marriage certificates, property deeds, and original wills.
 Keep these in a fireproof safe or safety deposit box.